gburghardt/inherit.js/README.md

 ## Using Inherit.js with existing code

-You can use this library even if you've created your own classes:
+You can use this library even if you've created your own classes by calling `Base.enhance` and pass in the class.

     function Point(x, y) {
         this.x = x;